 - Preliminary Awards

-Once the OFAS have received your student aid report (SAR) from the Department of Education, we can begin the awarding process.
+Once Student Financial Services has received your student aid report (SAR) from the Department of Education, we can begin the awarding process.
 Based upon the information you provided on the FAFSA, we can begin to build a financial aid award for you.
 To assist incoming students making their choice for their University selection, our office mails out this preliminary award notification in March (assuming that we've already received your FAFSA and information by our priority deadline).
 We now also send preliminary award notifications to returning students to assist them with their decisions as well.

 The Department of Education requires that we verify a certain percentage of our financial aid applicants information to ensure accuracy and quality assurance.
 We may ask to see verifying documents such as tax returns, or require completion of forms regarding tax exempt income or family size.
 This verification process needs to be completed before any aid is released.
 Verification documents are most typically requested in mid-March.
 Students and parents should submit these forms early as the timeframe for paperwork review as Fall semester approaches can often reach 4+ weeks.
 Every year, students are forced to wait weeks to receive their financial aid as they have not submitted their verification paperwork until days prior to the start of the semester.

-Important: OFAS will request verification information by mail, most often delivered with a student's Preliminary or Final award letter.
+Important: Student Financial Services will request verification information by mail, most often delivered with a student's Preliminary or Final award letter.
 The required verification forms are also listed on the student's zzusis account under Finances -> Financial Aid To-Do list.
-As always, students should contact the OFAS if there are questions regarding the requested information.
+As always, students should contact Student Financial Services if there are questions regarding the requested information.

 - Final Awards